 Dubai Heights Academy (DHA), a leading British curriculum school located in the heart of Al Barsha South, has rolled out a wide range of distance learning programmes to ensure the education of its students is not affected by the closure of schools as a result of the COVID-19 virus outbreak.

-The distance learning programme, which is in line with the Ministry of...
+The distance learning school programme, which is in line with the Mini...

 British curriculum school, located in Al Barsha South, will offer exclusive 15% discount for FS1 pupils registering for the 2020-2021 academic year